yhson135/MPP-project/README.md

 ### Pretraining dataset
 main_PCQM4.py
---train_subset: Whether to use only fraction of train data
+--train_subset: Whether to use only a fraction of train data
---gnn: gin-virtual or gru
+--gnn: select the gnn type
 ### Finetuning dataset
 main_bbbp.py
 train/val/test dataset is already in the folder.